Creating a digital product business plan is essential when jumping into the world of digital products.

 Our article on profitable digital product niches can give you the lowdown on choosing the right niche.

 Let’s not forget market research.
-Keep tabs on what’s happening in your industry, what your competitors are up to, and what your potential tribe of customers really wants.
+Keep tabs on what’s happening in your industry, what your competitors are up to, and what your potential customers really want.

 These insights will help ensure you offer the right stuff at the right time.
 For more tips on crafting a killer business plan, check out our resources on digital product business plan.